 As part of the Aksarben Village development, a storm sewer and sanitary sewer were extended to the intersection of 63rd and Shirley Streets to provide for separation of the combined sewers in neighborhoods surrounding Aksarben Village.
 For this project, new storm sewers were extended north and east to approximately 56th and Marcy Streets.
 Some of the new storm sewers carry stormwater north to Elmwood Park where it flows through a series of detention ponds referred to as the “Elmwood Diversion”.
 These ponds provide a cost effective, green stormwater solution by:

 The existing combined sewers in the project area were converted to sanitary sewers to convey the sanitary flows to the downstream conveyance system.
 This project removed stormwater flows from the Saddle Creek combined sewers system and the Saddle Creek Retention Treatment Basin (RTB) facilities.

-The Elmwood Park Diversion Project utilizes natural ways of water flow while also implementing new systems to help control water during wet weather.
+The Elmwood Park Diversion Project utilizes natural ways of water flow while controlling stormwater.
 The weirs help to manage the water while the gardens retain moisture.
-The green infrastructure not only decreases the amount of water above ground, but it also cleans water naturally and reduces the overall cost of the CSO Program, saving an estimated $550,000 overall.
+This green infrastructure project reduced the overall cost of the CSO Program, saving an estimated $550,000 overall.